 This condition can be diagnosed before birth using a fetal echocardiogram.
-If not, it is usually diagnosed soon after a baby is born.
+If not, it is most often diagnosed soon after a baby is born.

 Go to the emergency room or call the local emergency number (such as 911) if your baby's skin develops a bluish color, especially in the face or trunk.

-Call your health care provider if your baby has this condition and new symptoms develop, get worse, or continue after treatment.
+Call your provider if your baby has this condition and new symptoms develop, get worse, or continue after treatment.

 Women who plan to become pregnant should be immunized against rubella if they are not already immune.
 Eating well, avoiding alcohol, and controlling diabetes both before and during pregnancy may be helpful.

 Fraser CD, Carberry KE.
 Congenital heart disease.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 59.

 Kliegman RM, Stanton BF, St Geme JW, Schor NF.
 Cyanotic congenital heart lesions.
 In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 430.

 Webb GD, Smallhorn JF, Therrien J, Redington AN.
 Congenital heart disease.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 62.